ERNI-Academy/starterkit-embedded-erni-yocto/README.md

 # About starterkit-embedded-erni-yocto

-The Erni Embedded Community have developed a embedded GNU/Linux distribution.
-It is a distribution intended to start and learn all about Yocto/poky.
+The Erni Embedded Community have developed an embedded GNU/Linux distribution.
+It is a distribution intended to get started and learn everything about Yocto/poky.
 We would like to see your contributions in this distribution.
-With these contributions it will a plenty-of-features distribution.
+With these contributions it will hopefully become a features-plenty distribution.
 We have called it **Ideafix**.

 Why?
-Because Ideafix is the most loyal Operative System of our Gaulish village aka Erni Embedded Community.
+Because Ideafix is the most loyal Operative System of our Gaulish village aka _Erni Embedded Community_.

 <img src="https://residenciacaninaidefix.com/wp-content/uploads/2018/10/idefix.jpeg" width="150">